lesleyash/VBA_Wall_Street/README.md

 Assignment for VBA_Wall_Street

 ## Overview of Project
-Overview of Project: Explain the purpose of this analysis
 ### Purpose
-The purpose of the analysis is to help Louise to understand how the outcomes of campaigns are related to launch dates and funding goals.
+The purpose of the analysis is to help Steve analyze the performance of stock in terms of return and trading volumes We will also refactor the original code to reduce the excution time of the VBA module

 ## Results
 Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.